-Per 31 December 2018, goodwill relating to the cash generating unit ('CGU') International Carrier Services ('ICS') amounts to 401 million EUR out of a total goodwill balance of 2 470 million EUR.
+In 2017, goodwill relating to the International Carrier Services CGU ('ICS') increased, as a result of the acquisition of Telesign, by 146 million EUR to 398 million EUR out of a total goodwill balance of 2 431 million EUR per 31 December 2017.

-The annual impairment testing of this goodwill was important for our audit because it relies on a number of critical judgements, such as the determination of the (group of) CGU as well as estimates and assumptions used in a discounted free cash flow model.
+The annual impairment testing was important for our audit because it relies on a number of critical judgements like determination of the (group of) CGU as well as estimates and assumptions used in a discounted free cash flow model.
 The group uses a business plan reflecting the group's strategy and using external sources for macro-economic assumptions such as inflation and long-term industry growth rate, as well as group specific assumptions on tax rates, capital spending and discount rates.

-We focused our audit efforts on the impairment assessment for ICS as the headroom (defined as the difference between segment's recoverable amount and the carrying amount) is proportionally lower than the headroom on the group's other CGU's.
-Both the determination of the level at which to test for impairment as well as estimating the underlying future operating cash flows of this CGU requires more judgement because of the recent acquisition of Telesign.
-In addition, the assessment for ICS is sensitive to changes in assumptions, in particular the underlying future operating cash flows and the long-term growth rate.
+We focused our audit efforts on the impairment assessment for ICS as this CGU was impacted by the recent transaction with Telesign and because the headroom (defined as the difference between segment's recoverable amount and the carrying amount) is proportionally lower than the headroom on the group's other cash generating units.
+Both the determination of the level at which to test for impairment and estimating the underlying future operating cash flows of this CGU requires more judgement as a result of the recent acquisition.
+The assessment for ICS is sensitive to changes in assumptions (in particular the underlying future operating cash flows and the long-term growth rate).